sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Objects_Detection.md

 ### <a id="main-objects-detection-algorithms">Objects Detection Algorithms Overview</a>

-Consider following part of the code:
+Consider following part of the code (related file soon.py):
-(related file: soon.py)
 ```py
 import numpy as np
 ```